 - Any documentation you might need for applications or checking in

 - You might need to buy your own crockery if you have your own kitchen – so be prepared buy these on arrival

-Whether you’re moving into your fully furnished apartment in Sydney, Adelaide, Perth, ticking off this checklist will make your new place feel like home in no time.
+Whether you’re moving into your fully furnished accomodation in Sydney, Adelaide, Perth, ticking off this checklist will make your new place feel like home in no time.
 This is especially true if you’re an international student moving into a new place in a new country, or even interstate.
 Tick off these extra’s and make sure you have everything when you arrive – or have at least factored in the cost of buying items such as bed linen or kitchen items!